How do you view your landing page? It is the gateway to your business.

 You see them at the bottom of a blog, or at the end of the YouTube video, where the presenter is asking viewers to like and subscribe.

-In the context of a landing page, a CTA is a great ending, but placing a block of text at the end of a long piece of copy is dull and uninspiring.
+In the context of landing page, a CTA button is a great ending, but placing a block of text at the end of a long piece of copy is dull and uninspiring.

 2. Organic Intent